 - Individuals have the right to expect that data will only be used for the purposes stated, and all reasonable steps will be taken to prevent misuse.

-Even if you choose to include policy and procedures in the same master document, it is important to be clear from the start what needs to be included in each, and what the differences are.
+Even if you choose to include policy and procedures, be clear on what is included in each, and what the differences are.

 - A clear statement of what you want to achieve, and why